PaddlePaddle/PaddleClas/docs/en/application/transfer_learning_en.md

 | Chair         | class:5<br />train:169<br />valid:78      | 0.8557/0.9688                                            | 0.9077/0.9792                                             |
 | Geology         | class:4<br />train:671<br />valid:296     | 0.5719/0.8094                                            | 0.6781/0.8219                                             |

-- The above experiments verified that for fixed parameters, compared with the pretrained model on ImageNet, using the large-scale classification model as a pretrained model can help us improve the the model performance on a new dataset in most cases.
+- The above experiments verified that for fixed parameters, compared with the pretrained model on ImageNet, using the large-scale classification model as a pretrained model can help us improve the model performance on a new dataset in most cases.
 Parameter search can be further helpful to the model performance.

 ## Reference